simokamaa/stylush/README.md

 TinyMce 6.2.1

->This system is PWA based,,pwa Android and Desktope application
+>This system is PWA based,,pwa Android and Desktope application.